-This race strives to serve Wilmot by offering a fun and challenging race, and a friendly and welcoming running atmosphere for runners and walkers of all kinds.
+This 7th annual event strives to serve Wilmot by offering a fun and challenging race, and a friendly and welcoming running atmosphere for runners and walkers of all kinds.
 This race supports three local charities: Aldaview Services, Interfaith Community Counselling Centre and Wilmot Family Resource Centre.

 For more information about this race, contact Lloyd Schmidt, Race Director.